rasberry/SalvageFile/readme.md

 * Test source and destination filesystem for seek support (currently just throws an exception)
 * Check if destination file already exists and prompt for overwrite
 * Consider implementing a sequential read option to allow reading non-seekable filesystems
+* Add a way to diff copies of a recovered file and see which chunks are different
+  * maybe show % amount of 0's in the chunk
+* Maybe make a chunk 'merge' tool where you select which chunks to keep from each file
+* output which chunks were replaced with 0's